airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 It was noted earlier that the `outcomes` table has a few more rows, indicating unrecorded intake data.
 Hence, it is possible that some of the animals that have been in the shelter multiple times also lack intake records.

 To check this, using `Animal_ID` and the newly created `Entry_Order` and `Exit_Order` as primary keys, the time difference between intake and outcome dates were compared.
-It was found that 136 records returned a negative time difference, indicating that the intake date preceded the outcome date.
-To rectify this, the `Entry_Order` of the 136 records was incremented by 1.
+It was found that 136 records returned a negative time difference, indicating that the outcome date preceded the intake date.
+To correct this, the `Entry_Order` of the 136 records was incremented by 1.

 ```sql
 WITH negative_duration (index_key, id, Entry_Order, Exit_Order) AS